seannyD/VideoGameDialogueCorpusPublic/data/MassEffect/README.md

 The main sources used for Mass Effect in the analysis come from a dump of the game files.
 This requires having each Mass Effect game installed on your computer.
 This dump was created using a customised version of the ME3 Legendary Explorer (https://github.com/ME3Tweaks/LegendaryExplorer).

+If you have the standard output of the DialogueDumper for other languages, place these files inside the 'raw' folder.
+The parser will try to add them as a parallel corpus.

 ## MassEffect1

 A fan transcript of the intro and first mission of Mass Effect 1. http://www.masseffectlore.com/transcripts/mass-effect-1-transcripts/